VCSTDN2024/prog7313-part3-poe-krack-shack/README.md

 # Non-Functional Requirements
 1. Users can access data from any device
-2. Useres can set payments for furture dates
+2. Users can set payments for future dates

 # Gamification
 1. budget summary changes colour according to how close the user is to their budget.